 - To inculcate an ability to relate engineering problems to mathematical context. - To provide a solid foundation in mathematical fundamentals required to solve engineering problem. - To study the basic principles of Vector analyses, complex integration, probability, test of hypothesis and correlation between data.

 Detailed Syllabus

-Module : Sub-Modules/ Contents Periods
+Module Sub-Modules/ Contents Periods

 1. Matrices

-I. ors over a real field, inner product, norm, Linear adence and orthogonality of vectors.
+I. 1.1 Brief revision of vectors over a real field, inner product, norm, Linear dependence and Independence and orthogonality of vectors.